 Other highlights in Bosnia are the many national parks and natural landmarks.
 Aside from the Kravica waterfalls, Sutjeska National Park on the Montenegrin border is spectacular.
 The small village of Medjugorje is a major pilgrimage destination for Catholic believers.

-By Martina & Jรผrgen from PlacesofJuma
+By Martina & Jürgen from PlacesofJuma

 Bulgaria

-But Bulgaria is not only about shiny clubs with cheap alcohol.
-Its best trait is actually its least famous one โ its nature.
-Bulgaria’s stunningย landscapes range from snowcapped peaks to the sunny coast of the temperamental Black sea, which is part of what makes it one of the most underrated countries in Europe.ย
+Bulgaria’s stunning landscapes range from snow-capped peaks to the sunny coast of the temperamental Black sea, which is part of what makes it one of the most underrated countries in Europe.

 Bulgaria is covered by a few distinctive mountain ranges and home to the highest peaks in the Balkan Peninsula.
-Hiking is the localsโ favorite weekend activity and there are thousands of trails to choose from.
+Hiking is the locals’ favorite weekend activity and there are thousands of trails to choose from.

-Highlights include some of Rilaโs glacial lakes, such as the Seven Rila Lakes.
+Highlights include some of Rila’s glacial lakes, such as the Seven Rila Lakes.
 Another favorite is Pirin’s rugged paths, like the Koncheto Ridge of Peak Vihren, which offers scenic 360-degree views of the surrounding peaks.

 A wonderful place to stay in the area is the Andela resort, which is perfectly situated at the crossroads of several hiking trails.

 For a more rustic backpacker experience, there are several mountain huts including the Lovna Hut in Rila National Park.
-Huts offerย great budget options where one could try traditional Bulgarian musaka or a shopska salad with a glass of chilled rakia.
+Huts offer great budget options where one could try traditional Bulgarian musaka or a shopska salad with a glass of chilled rakia.

 By Nora from Go Frame the World